leoernesto1/leofs_docs/src/admin_guide/admin_guide_3.rst

     OK

-Method of calcellation of detach-operation
+Method of cancellation of detach-operation
 """""""""""""""""""""""""""""""""""""""""""

 .. code-block:: bash